MarynaShavlak/dev-interview-hub/src/features/ArticleComments/ui/README.md

 ## Features
 1. **Comment Fetching and Display**: Automatically fetches and displays comments for the specified article using the `fetchCommentsByArticleIdThunk` service.
 Comments are displayed in a list format, with support for loading and error states.

 2. **Add Comment Functionality**: Provides a form for users to submit new comments.
-The submission is handled by the `addCommentForArticle` service, which updates the comment list upon success.
+The submission is handled by the `addCommentForArticleThunk` service, which updates the comment list upon success.

 3. **Feature Flag Adaptation**: Uses the `ToggleFeaturesComponent` to adjust the UI based on whether the application is using the redesigned interface (`isAppRedesigned` feature flag).
 This ensures the component remains visually consistent with the rest of the application.